Trust and transparency are two words that, when combined, can create a recipe for success.

 How to Build the Trust of Your Employees?

 Trust is built over time.
-So you want to make sure that all of your decisions are for the greater good of everyone involved.
-Not just yourself or a select few people.
+So, you want to make sure that all of your decisions are for the greater good of everyone involved.
+Not just you or a select few people.

 Transparency breeds honesty among team members and pushes people out of their comfort zones.
 This then allows them to learn new skills they never thought they had before.